””

 How Value-Based Care Can Improve for Patients, Providers and Payers Post COVID-19

-Health, Logistics, Lifecycle Management & Modernization, Strategy & Transformation, Health Policy Transformation, Digital Solutions, Data & Analytics
+Health, Logistics, Logistics Decision Advantage, Performance Optimization, Health Policy Transformation, Technology Solutions, Data & Analytics

 Over the past several years, the U.S. government transformed the country’s health system through the Affordable Care Act (ACA)—a paradigm shift that enabled the government to implement value-based care and purchasing programs, improving patient outcomes, supporting healthier populations, and creating new avenues for cost savings.